abhchand/vanilla-tree-viewer/README.md

 ## <a name="default-language-support"></a>Defalt Language Support

-To keep the bundle size small, `VanillaTreeViewer` supports only the most common languages by default.
+To keep the bundle size small, `VanillaTreeViewer` supports syntax highlighting for only the most common languages by default.

 * bash
 * c